QuantEcon/python-lecture-sandpit.myst/lectures/util_rand_resp.md

 import math
 ```

-# Utilitarian Random Response Models
+# Utilitarian Analysis of Random Response Surveys

 Randomized response surveys in the tradition of Warner {cite}`warner1965randomized` are designed  to protect  respondents' privacy.

-Lars Ljungqvist {cite}`ljungqvist1993unified`  proposed  a **utilitarian approach**  to analyze how a respondent's decision to answer truthfully or to lie depends on an expected utility calculation.
+Lars Ljungqvist {cite}`ljungqvist1993unified`  presented    an analysis of how a respondent's decision about whether to answer truthfully depends on  **expected utility**.

 This notebook describes Ljungqvist's analysis and uses it to design an optimal survey.